VMware to pay $5 billion for firms offering cloud security, developers platform

 Dell had taken Pivotal public last year for $15 per share.
 Thursday's Pivotal deal is for a blended price per share of $11.71, in which Class A stockholders will get $15 per share.

-Dell's stake in Pivotal will be exchanged for VMware share.
+Dell's stake in Pivotal will be exchanged for VMware shares.

 The company and its founder Michael Dell owned 131.3 million shares of Pivotal Class B stock, not including the 44.2 million shares held by VMware, according to a regulatory filing.